 Chemistry Seminars and Lectures

-As soon as the academic year starts, we will start our seminar series.
 Chemists and biochemists from around the country present their current research.
 Check out the "Seminar Schedule" for upcoming events.
 A summary of Molecular and Life Sciences presentations is also linked to in our "Seminar Schedule" page.

 Every Wednesday at noon students and faculty get together for an informal presentation of their independent research projects.
 This semester's schedule may be found at the "Lunchbag Calendar".
 Don't miss the thesis pre-views by all the Honors students, which are happening now!

 Grab&Go lunch for chemistry/biochemistry students is available!